Adrianhein/My_ex280_preparation/OC_Command_Usage.md

     | oc whoami --show-console                                                                       |
     --------------------------------------------------------------------------------------------------

-=>Opsnshift administrator want to check for Administrative Commands Actions for administering an OpenShift cluster
+=>Openshift administrator want to check for Administrative Commands Actions for administering an OpenShift cluster

     --------------------------------------------------------------------------------------------------
     | oc adm --help                                                                                  |
     --------------------------------------------------------------------------------------------------

-=>Opsnshift administrator to check the status of the namespace
+=>Openshift administrator to check the status of the namespace

     --------------------------------------------------------------------------------------------------
     | oc status -h                                                                                   |